For those stepping into the unknown, it is important to note there are some very real dangers facing crypto traders:

 - Beyond all this, it appears that the financial equivalent of a confirmation bias is fully at play here.
 The market keeps going up because everyone wants to believe it will.
 Even though it is volatile and forms peaks and troughs, its overall trajectory has been upward for a very long time.
 This allows people to fool themselves into thinking that they are actually expert chart readers and technical analysts.
 The number of people talking complex chart talk like fibonacci curves and stochastic analysis etc out there is mind boggling.
 Fact is that if the market cracks suddenly, all the analysis will be replaced with panic overnight.
 It is very important to stay real and realize that one is riding a wave.

 First things first..
 What really is cryptocurrency?
-To quickly (& crudely) simplify a complex topic, these are unique digital entities (lets call them tokens) based on blockchain technology.
-A technology that has been designed so that a token can never be replicated and retains its unique identity all along.
+To quickly (& crudely) simplify a complex topic, these are unique digital entities (commonly called coins) based on blockchain technology.
+A technology that has been designed so that this entity can never be replicated and retains its unique identity all along.
 Once assigned a notional value (much like a piece of paper is assigned value in traditional currency) it continues to be associated with some value forever, due to its unique identity.
 Cryptocurrencies are believed to have been created by technologists as a decentralized community-owned alternative to the current system where central banks print currency and governments bail out entities based on their whims and fancies.

 How do you lay your hands on one?
-There are two ways.
-Either you digitally “mine” a coin or you buy them on one of the many coin trading exchanges that have now been set up across the world.
+There are three ways.
+Either you digitally “mine” a coin, earn it by providing an asset / service, or you buy them on one of the many coin trading exchanges that have now been set up across the world.
 Digital mining is an interesting “self propelling” process where you devote a certain degree of computing power to the coin, in a sense “searching” for undiscovered coins in the internet space.
 The coin algorithm uses this compute power to perform the tasks of unique identification for the coin in daily usage and in return for the compute power you have devoted, you get rewarded with more coins (which are auto restricted in number)!
 People have now set up huge server farms devoted to this function.
 The easier and most common way of course, is to sign up to a coin trading exchange and buy the coins for cash.
 People then tend to engage in a popular activity called crypto currency “trading”.